-William Penn Adair "Will" Rogers was an American cowboy, comedian, humorist, social commentator, vaudeville performer and actor and one of the best-known celebrities in the 1920s and 1930s.
+William Penn Adair “Will” Rogers was a comedian, humorist, social commentator, vaudeville performer, actor, Native American and member of the Cherokee Nation.
+He is one of the best-known celebrities in the 1920s and 1930s.

 Known as Oklahoma’s favorite son, Rogers was born to a prominent Indian Territory family.
 He traveled around the world three times, made 71 movies, wrote more than 4,000 nationally-syndicated newspaper columns, and became a world-famous figure.
 By the mid-1930s, Rogers was adored by the American people.
 He was the leading political wit of the Progressive Era, and was the top-paid movie star in Hollywood at the time.
 Rogers died in 1935 with aviator Wiley Post, when their small airplane crashed near Barrow, Alaska.